This story is part of, our year-round collection of the best gift ideas.

 There are plenty of cheap smart plugs out there, but the Leviton D215P-2RW is our current favorite.
 The killer feature here is universal compatibility: It works with Google, Alexa or Apple HomeKit smart home setups.
 Moreover, this gadget's trim design leaves the second outlet open for business.

 True story: In my collegiate days, 3.5-inch floppy disks were a thing, and they stored a whopping 1.44 megabytes of data on them.
 This flash drive costs under $21, and it stores 128GB, the equivalent of almost 89,000 of those floppy disks.
-This model sports both USB-A and USB-C connectors, so it'll work with any computer out there as well as newer iPad Pro models.
+This model sports both USB-A and USB-C connectors, so it'll work with any computer out there as well as newer iPad Pro and Mini models.